Table Of Contents

 Key Focus & Work Culture:

-b) Risk and business advisory services
+a) Audit, tax, and business advisory services

-f) Opportunity to work on varied projects
+f) Opportunities to work with global clients and projects

 EY supports clients in improving performance, managing risk, and ensuring compliance.
 It is known for its focus on innovation, technology, and continuous learning, creating a workplace that encourages adaptability and career development.